Learning how to start a blog has the potential to drastically change your life.

 - The list goes on and on…

-But before you start raking in cash from your blog, you first need to start your blog.
+Before you start raking in cash from your blog, you first need to create your blog.
 And that can be a pretty intimidating hurdle for a lot of people, especially the non-tech peeps (like me).
 That’s why I’m going to walk you through, step-by-step, how to start a blog on WordPress using HostGator (opens another tab).

 Why HostGator?
 Well, in my experience, they are the best all around hosting company for new bloggers in terms of performance and cost.
 They’ve also got a great infrastructure to accommodate your blog as it grows, which is really important.